vgoehler/python-i3-battery-block/README.rst

 .. end-badges

-An i3 wm block for showing the battery status.
-Based on battery2 from James Murphy. https://github.com/vivien/i3blocks- contrib]
+An i3 wm status block for showing the battery status in i3 blocks.
+It's output uses pango to format the text.
+Loosely based on battery2 from James Murphy. https://github.com/vivien/i3blocks-contrib]

 * Free software: BSD 2-Clause License